 LED diodes usually have a forward voltage drop too high to test with most multimeters, so you should use a similar circuit as the one described above.

 Make sure to use a power supply greater than 3V and a suitable current limiting series resistor.
 A small current of 1-10 mA will be enough to light most LEDs when connected in the circuit.

-The assumption made when testing transistors is that a transistor is just a pair of connected diodes.
+The assumption made when testing BJTs is that a transistor is just a pair of connected diodes.
 Therefore it can be tested for shorts, opens or leakage with a simple analog or digital multimeter.
 Gain, frequency response, etc. tests can be made only with expensive specialized instruments, but in most cases a simple test is all you'll need when building simple hobby circuits.

 Note: some power transistors have built in damper diodes connected across C-E and resistors connected across B-E which will confuse these readings.
 Also, a few small signal transistors have built-in resistors in series with the base or other leads, making this simple test method useless.
 Darlington transistors can also show unusual voltage drops and resistances.
 When testing a transistor of this type you will need to compare with a known good transistor or check the specifications to be sure.

-To test a bipolar transistor with a digital multimeter, take it out of circuit and make the following measurements using the diode test mode:
+To test a bipolar junction transistor with a digital multimeter, take it out of circuit and make the following measurements using the diode test mode:

 A similar test can be made with an analog VOM using the low ohms scale.
 Only 2 of the 6 possible combinations (the B-E and B-C junctions in forward bias) should show a low resistance (anywhere from 100 ohms to several Kohms) and none of the resistances should be near 0 Ohms.